D-Doge/metric_pose_estimation/README.md

 In find_symmetry_axis.py the implementation for finding symmetry axis, using PCA can be found.

 ## License

-Specify the license under which the repository is distributed.
-For example:

 ```markdown
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```